jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 __Note about user agents:__  Spaces have been included in some user agents to future proof any overlapping strings.

-MSIE and Trident refer to IE

 Some of these browsers will not be supported in Azure portal natively such as seamonkey.
 Everything after the first 30 entries or so is tending to the more niche categories.
-If you really need to block ALL user agents just Enforce Edge for business instead (Settings > Cloud Apps > Edge For Business Protection) (See Below)
+If you really need to block *ALL* user agents except Edge just Enforce Edge for business instead (Settings > Cloud Apps > Edge For Business Protection) (See Below)

 Reference https://whatmyuseragent.com/browser